-A frequency maximum in eastern U.S. extreme warm event initiation is observed over the northern Plains with a secondary maximum extending from the central and southern Plains eastward towards the southern Mississippi River valley (Fig. 2a).
+A frequency maximum in eastern U.S. extreme warm event initiation is observed in the northern Plains with a secondary maximum extending from the central and southern Plains eastward towards the southern Mississippi River valley (Fig. 2a).
 Extreme warm events also initiate near the U.S. east coast, but at lower frequencies compared to locations farther west.
-In order to investigate differences between geographic regions with respect to the NPJ regimes that most frequently precede extreme warm event initiation, k-means clustering is used to classify the eastern U.S. extreme warm event centroids into three geographic clusters: the "Northern Plains", "Southern Plains", and "East Coast".
+In order to investigate whether the NPJ regimes that most frequently precede extreme warm event initiation differ based on the location of ETE initiation within the eastern U.S., k-means clustering is used to classify the eastern U.S. extreme warm event centroids into three geographic clusters: the "Northern Plains", "Southern Plains", and "East Coast".
 The event centroids shown in Fig. 2a are colored based on their respective geographic cluster and match favorably with those locations that feature relative maxima in extreme warm event initiation.
-The frequency distribution for western U.S. extreme warm event initiation features two primary maxima located in the Pacific Northwest and in the northern U.S. Rocky Mountains, respectively (Fig. 2b).
-A secondary maximum in extreme warm event initiation is also observed over the southwestern U.S. As for eastern U.S. extreme warm events, k-means clustering is used to classify the western U.S. extreme warm event centroids into three geographic clusters: the "Pacific Northwest", "Northern Rockies", and "Southwest".
+The frequency distribution for western U.S. extreme warm event initiation features two primary maxima located in the Pacific Northwest and in the northern U.S. Rocky Mountains, respectively (Fig. 2b), and a secondary maximum in the southwest U.S. As for eastern U.S. extreme warm events, k-means clustering is used to classify the western U.S. extreme warm event centroids into three geographic clusters: the "Pacific Northwest", "Northern Rockies", and "Southwest".

-Spatial frequency distributions of extreme cold event initiation within the eastern and western U.S. domains during the cool season are shown in Fig. 3.
-Eastern U.S. extreme cold events most frequently initiate over the northern and southern Plains, with relative maxima also observed over the eastern Great Lakes, and the middle Mississippi River valley (Fig. 3a).
+Frequency distributions of extreme cold event initiation within the eastern and western U.S. domains during the cool season are shown in Fig. 3.
+Eastern U.S. extreme cold events most frequently initiate in the northern and southern Plains, with relative maxima also observed in the northeastern Great Lakes region and the middle Mississippi River valley (Fig. 3a).
 In contrast to eastern U.S. extreme warm events, four geographic clusters were required in order to classify the extreme cold event centroids in a manner consistent with those locations that experience the highest frequency of extreme cold event initiation: the "Northern Plains", "Southern Plains", "Northeast", and "Southeast".
-For western U.S. extreme cold event initiation, a frequency maximum is observed over the northern U.S. Rocky Mountains, with a secondary maximum extending along the U.S. west coast and into southwest U.S. (Fig. 3b).
+For western U.S. extreme cold event initiation, a frequency maximum is observed in the northern U.S. Rocky Mountains, with a secondary maximum extending along the U.S. west coast and into southwest U.S. (Fig. 3b).
 As for western U.S. extreme warm events, the western U.S. extreme cold event centroids are classified into three geographic clusters: the "Pacific Northwest", "Northern Rockies", and "Southwest".